 The Tea Party took its name from the 1773 protests in Boston, where colonists dumped tea into the harbor.
 They protested "taxation without representation," which the British government imposed on the colonies.

 The modern-day Tea Party movement started in 2009.
 It opposed Obama's economic stimulus package, which passed largely without Republican support.
 On April 15, 2009, many groups throughout the country held protests against Democrats' planned tax increases.
-The "Tea Party Express" commemorated the 9/11 attacks with protest tours August 28-September 12, 2009, and then again from October 28-November 12, 2009.
+The "Tea Party Express" commemorated the 9/11 attacks with protest tours from August 28 to September 12, 2009, and then again from October 28 to November 12, 2009.

 The party further solidified around opposition to the Affordable Care Act.
 It passed in March 2010, again without Republican support.

 The Tea Party swept into power during the mid-term elections in 2010.
 Tea Party support gained 60 seats in the House of Representatives.
 That created a Republican majority and a Republican Speaker of the House, John Boehner.
 Although Republicans won an additional six seats in the Senate, they didn't capture the majority.

 This election increased the Republican party's power enough to negotiate the extension of the Bush tax cuts for two more years.
 Despite President Obama's objections, they included cuts to those earning $200,000 or more.
 Tea Party members say these are primarily small business owners.

 Tea Party Proponents